macrespo42/100-python-exercises/README.md

 ---
 ### <a name="ex38"></a>ex38
-Write a function addElementDict(key, value, dict) who add an element to a dictionary and return it
+Write a function addElementDict(key, value, dict) that add an element to a dictionary and return it
 Ex:
 addElementDict("baptiste", 29, {"julien": 14, "laurent": 31}) return: {'julien': 14, 'laurent': 31, 'baptiste': 29}
 addElementDict("weight", 65.3, {}) return: {'weight': 65.3}